-While they are playing these games, they are developing interpersonal skills that they can use in the real world to play collaborative, pro-active roles in real life that enable them to join forces with other people to solve problems causing human suffering.
+While they are playing these games, they are developing interpersonal skills that they can use in the real world to play collaborative, pro-active roles in real life that enable them to join forces with legions of other people to solve problems causing human suffering.

 By playing the game, they will have an opportunity to see that the Interactive Voter Choice System enables them to surmount impediments to the exercise of popular sovereignty by circumventing the obstacles in their political systems that prevent them from deciding who runs for office, who gets elected, and what laws are passed.

-Although the two systems were originally invented by the Company's founder to enable the U.S. electorate to take control of U.S. electoral and legislative processes, their generic democracy-building tools can be adapted for use in virtually any country in the world.
+Although the two systems were originally invented by the Company's founder to enable the U.S. electorate to obtain control of U.S. electoral and legislative processes, their generic democracy-building tools can be adapted for use in virtually any country in the world.

-To help game players find and recall where different options are located in the database, the 104 basic options are divided into 8 themes and visually displayed on cards in two decks of playing cards.
+To help game players find and recall where different options are located in the database, the options contained in the database are divided into 8 themes and visually displayed on cards in two decks of playing cards.

 As the players move around the game board, they develop strategies for managing the effects on their legislative agendas, voting blocs and coalitions of planned and unforeseen events that add or subtract votes from their voting bloc.

-Their challenge is to use events they control to add votes to their blocs and coalitions and offset the votes they lose as a result of events they do not control which subtract votes, so they can build winning blocs and coalitions that cast the highest number of votes for their candidates.
+Their challenge is to use events they control to add votes to their blocs and coalitions and offset the votes they lose as a result of events they do not control, so they can ultimately build winning blocs and coalitions that cast the highest number of votes for their candidates.

 Each player develops strategies for setting a legislative agenda and building winning voting blocs and coalitions that reflect their own personal legislative priorities, as well as the voting patterns and changing demographics of the district, per information they can access in the Election District Database.